Improving Action Quality Assessment using Weighted Aggregation: Related Work

-Looking at more recent results, we can see a trend of using the Convolutional 3D (C3D) network \cite{c3dPaper} as a feature extractor.
-This is not surprising as C3D has been shown to be very successful at capturing salient motion cues and appearance through 3D spatio-temporal convolutions on the related task of action recognition.
-Parmar and Morris \cite{learningToScoreOlympic} proposed three architectures, C3D-SVR, C3D-LSTM, C3D-LSTM-SVR, which all used features extracted from short video clips using C3D network, and later aggregated them for predicting an action score either using Support Vector Regressor (SVR), or Long Short-Term Memory (LSTM), or a combination of both.
-Xiang et al.\cite{s3dAQA} used Pseudo-3D (P3D) network \cite{p3dPaper} as feature extractor as well as broke the video into action specific segments and fused the extracted features later.
-Li et al.\cite{end2endAQA} used 9 different C3D networks to process 9 different clips corresponding to different stages of diving.
-These features are aggregated and processed through convolutional and fully-connected layers to produce a final AQA score.
-Parmar and Morris\cite{AQAmultipleaction} proposed a new dataset containing samples from 7 different scores to see if knowledge transfer is possible in AQA.
-The authors used the C3D-LSTM model and trained it to predict scores across 6 different actions.
-In a later work, Parmar and Morris\cite{WhatandHow} took a multitask approach towards action quality assessment.
-Here they released a novel AQA dataset called MTL-AQA.
-Their proposed multi-task learning based C3D-AVG-MTL framework outperformed all previous works on the MTL-AQA dataset.
-Their approach was to extract features using a C3D network and aggregate these through averaging, training 3 task dependant heads containing linear-regressor, Softmax function, and Gated Recurrence Unit\cite{GRUpaper} to do score prediction, action classification, and to generate captions in that order.
-Tang et al.\cite{uncertainAQA} took a probabilistic approach to address the inherently uncertain nature of predicting action quality score.
-They used I3D\cite{i3dPaper} architecture to extract clip level features, averaged as aggregation, and finally predicted parameters of a probabilistic distribution form which the final score prediction was sampled.
+More recent works have utilized the Convolutional 3D (C3D) network \cite{c3dPaper} as a feature extractor.
+Parmar and Morris \cite{learningToScoreOlympic} proposed three architectures, C3D-SVR, C3D-LSTM, C3D-LSTM-SVR, all of which used features extracted from short video clips using C3D network, and later aggregated them and predicted an action score using Support Vector Regressor (SVR) and Long Short-Term Memory (LSTM).In a later work, Parmar and Morris\cite{WhatandHow} took a multitask approach towards action quality assessment.
+They released a novel AQA dataset called MTL-AQA and proposed a multi-task learning-based C3D-AVG-MTL framework that extracted features using the C3D network and aggregated these through averaging.
+They trained these features to do well in score prediction, action classification, and generating captions.
+Tang et al.\cite{uncertainAQA} took a probabilistic approach (MUSDL).
+They divided 103 frame videos into 10 overlapping 16 frame clips, used I3D\cite{i3dPaper} architecture to extract clip level features, averaged as aggregation, and finally predicted parameters of a probabilistic distribution from which the final score prediction was sampled.
+The authors calculated 7 different scores corresponding to 7 judges for Olympic scoring and summed up the 5 scores in the middle.
+With this advantage over simple regression-based methods which directly predict the score, this approach achieved a SOTA spearman's correlation of 0.9273.
+Diba et al.\cite{channelcorr} used a method called ``STC Block" for action recognition.
+This is similar to our proposed aggregation method.
+However, they utilize this on spatial and temporal features separately after each convolution layer for action recognition, whereas our method is applied to the output of the CNN to aggregate clip level spatiotemporal features for performing AQA.